ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 End if
 ```

-### Create a folder if there isn’t already one
+#### Create a folder if there isn’t already one

-Then I began to write things that I want to execute when there is no folder with today’s date.
+Then I began to write things that I wanted to execute when there was no folder with today’s date.
 Of course, creating the folder is the first thing that I would do.
 To access and modify files and folders, I needed to use the file system object of MS Scripting Library.
-It was absolutely optional that I included the library name ‘scripting’ just to add more clarity when I create the object even if I didn’t see there is potential ambiguity when there isn’t another library with the same object name ‘filesystemobject’.
+It was optional that I included the library name ‘scripting’ just to add more clarity when I create the object even if I didn’t see there is potential ambiguity when there isn’t another library with the same object name `filesystemobject`.

-After concatenating PathName and FolderName, I am creating a folder. (i.e. “K:\the directory of the folder that I am checking\May 20 2023 – M”) FTP application that I am going to log in as the last step of the process has access to the folder so I don’t need to see it in the file explorer.
+After concatenating PathName and FolderName, I am creating a folder. (i.e. “K:\the directory of the folder that I am checking\May 20 2023 – M”) The FTP application that I am going to log in as the last step of the process has access to the folder so I don’t need to see it in the file explorer.
 It was an optional step for adding visibility.

 ```
 Set fso = CreateObject("scripting.filesystemobject")